ronmurphy/TheLongNights/docs/WINDOWS_FONTS_GUIDE.md

 - Comic Sans MS, Georgia, Verdana, Trebuchet MS
 - Impact, Webdings

-**This is enough for most applications!** VoxelWorld is already configured to use these as fallbacks.
+**This is enough for most applications!** The Long Nights is already configured to use these as fallbacks.

 ```bash
 # Verify installed: